 “We are close to achieving a shift in the economy", Hamdok said.

-The PM denied objecting to the nomination of Jibril Ibrahim as Minister of Finance, as suggested on social media.
+The PM denied objecting to the nomination of Jibril Ibrahim, head of the Darfuri Justice and Equality Movement (JEM), as Minister of Finance, as suggested on social media.
 He said that he considered the participation of Jibril Ibrahim and all other parties as beneficial and helpful in overcoming differences.

 Hamdok also explained that the establishment of the Legislative Council will open up possibilities to address the issues Sudan currently faces.
 He called on the FFC to form a Legislative Council that would achieve the goals of the revolution.

 In his statement, he also confirmed the plan to appoint the state governors on 15 February and the Legislative Council on 25 February.

 Volker Perthes, Head of the United Nations Integrated Transition Assistance Mission in Sudan (UNITAMS), congratulated PM Hamdok on the formation of the new government and the new members on their appointments.
 He wishes them "courage and success in their common commitment to Sudan's path towards political transition, peace, and economic development".